dotnet/docs-aspire/docs/testing/manage-app-host.md

 :::zone-end
 :::zone pivot="mstest"

-With MSTest, we use the `ClassInitialize` and `ClassCleanup` attributes to provide the setup and teardown of the app host instance.
-The `ClassInitialize` method is used to create the app host instance and the `ClassCleanup` method is used to dispose the app host instance.
+With MSTest, we use the `ClassInitialize` and `ClassCleanup` attributes to static methods of the test class to provide the setup and teardown of the app host instance.
+The `ClassInitialize` method is used to create the app host instance before the tests are run and the `ClassCleanup` method is used to dispose the app host instance once the tests are completed.

 ```csharp
 [TestClass]